 Aboriginal Perspectives and Knowledge

-Early Introduction to Trade Careers
+Introduction to Trade Careers and Entrepreneurship

-ita Industry Training Authority
+Apply for Funding from ita Industry Training Authority of BC

-Grants are available for hands on student events such as The Elementary Woodshop’s Classroom Kits for your school or school district through ITA’s Youth Discover the Trades Program.
+Grants are available for hands on student events such as The Elementary Woodshop’s Classroom Kits for your BC school or school district through ITA’s Youth Discover the Trades Program.
 The grant application form “Discover Multiple Event Application Form” is found on ITA’s website at: http://youth.itabc.ca/educators/resources/ If you have any questions about the grant, contact your school principal or your district Career Education Coordinator.
 You may also contact ITA directly at: firstname.lastname@example.org .